gomorpheus/morpheus-docs/monitoring/checks.rst

 Health
 ------

-A check can have 3 health states.
-They are Failed, Warning (Recovering), and Healthy.
+A check can have 4 health states.
+They are Healthy, Error, Warning, and Unknown.
 When a check test fails the system automatically reattempts the check after 30 seconds to eliminate false positives.
-This will convert the check into a `Failed` state and raise the appropriate severity incident depending on the grouping of the check.
+This will convert the check into a `Error` state and raise the appropriate severity incident depending on the grouping of the check.
 When a check recovers it automatically goes into a Warning state.
 This will remain in the warning state until 10 successful check runs have completed.

 Options
 -------